megan-stamper/ftplottools/README.md

 # ftplottools
-R Package for FT ggplot graph theme and colours
+R Package for FT ggplot graph theme, colors and fonts

 Install using devtools:
 ```